 What happens with items that can't be reused?

-A regular collection of these items (at least 2 per year) is organised by the Environment Unit with significant support and assistance of the IMTS and Faculty Staff.
+A regular collection of these items (at least two per year) is organised by the Environment Unit with significant support and assistance of IMTS and Faculty Staff.

 When are the UOW ewaste collections?